For more than a decade, I’ve covered the disruption of the news business and increasingly entangled world of media and

-I started out on the media beat as the New York Observer’s “Off the Record” columnist when the paper was required reading for Manhattan’s power elite.
-I left to join Politico while still in start-up mode as the site’s first media reporter.
-In addition to reported pieces, I created a Politico blog focused on the intersection of press and politics and published over 4,000 posts.
-I next joined Yahoo News, where I covered the news media and helped launch a new original reporting initiative, before taking on a similar role at HuffPost for six years.
-I recently rejoined Politico as its senior media reporter and author of the Morning Media newsletter.
+I started out on the media beat as the New York Observer’s “Off the Record” columnist before joining Politico as the publication’s first media reporter.
+In addition to reported pieces, I created a Politico blog focused on the intersection of press and politics.
+I next joined Yahoo News, where I covered the news media as part of a new original reporting initiative, before taking on a similar role at HuffPost for more than six years.
+I rejoined Politico last year as its senior media reporter and author of the Morning Media newsletter.

 My writing on a retracted “60 Minutes” report on the Benghazi attacks and coverage of the wars in Afghanistan and Iraq was honored with the National Press Club’s Rowse Press Criticism award.

 Before focusing on the news media, I worked as a fact-checker for Artforum and Bookforum magazines and wrote pieces on arts and culture for The Fader, Nylon, Blackbook, The Brooklyn Rail, and New York Press.
 I also wrote the New York Observer’s real estate column, “Manhattan Transfers.”